Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 625 Gold
 - Cloak

-**Magic Resiliance**: Whenever you roll a saving throw against spells that deal elemental or physical damage, you gain +2 to that saving throw.
+**Magic Resiliance**: Whenever you roll a saving throw against spells that deal damage, you gain +2 to that saving throw.

 ---